Legends Game (Australian rules football)

-The Legends Game for Prostate Cancer, previously known as the E. J. Whitten Legends Game, and currently known as the Four 'N Twenty Legends Game for Prostate Cancer for sponsorship reasons, is a charity all-star Australian rules football match played in Australia.
-Retired star players were reunited, along with selected non-footballing celebrities, in a State of Origin interstate game between Victoria and a composite side known as the All-Stars.
-The game was contested annually from 1996 to 2019 and played under Superules.
+The Legends Game for Prostate Cancer, previously known as the E. J. Whitten Legends Game, and currently known as the Four 'N Twenty Legends Game for Prostate Cancer for sponsorship reasons, is an annual charity all-star game of Australian rules football.
+Retired star players and selected non-footballing celebrities are united in a State of Origin interstate game between Victoria and a composite side known as the All-Stars.
+The game was contested annually from 1996 to 2019 and played under Superules before taking a hiatus and returning in 2025.

-Originally a sporting contest attracting interest from spectators, in later years it became a form of sports entertainment, including increased celebrity appearances, scripting and manipulated outcomes.
-The match was cancelled during the COVID-19 pandemic, but it made its return in 2025.
+Originally contested as a competitive exhibition match, the event later transitioned into a form of sports entertainment.
+To cater to a television audience, later matches featured increased celebrity appearances, comedic scripting, and manipulated outcomes designed to ensure close finishes.